lmdouglas/lmdouglas.github.io/_posts/2017-08-27-Statistics.markdown

 categories: statistics, python
 mathjax: true
 ---
+"When you begin to know the intermediate/advanced, learn the basics again.
+They'll be useful."

 Let's dive into some basic statistics!
 I will be using python to demonstrate topics using the pandas package and house price data obtained from <a href="https://www.ros.gov.uk/property-data/house-price-search">Registers of Scotland</A>.
 In the future I plan to revisit this page and rewrite for R.

 Skip to...